Secret trails and tales of Offbeat Darjeeling

 9. Rimbik (Distance: 56 km from Darjeeling):

 Rimbik is a quiet village located within West Bengal’s Darjeeling district, sitting at an approximate height of around 2,286 meters (7,500 ft.) above sea level.
 It is situated near the border of India and Nepal and marks the beginning point of the popular Sandakphu-Phalut trek within Singalila National Park.
 With views of the splendid Kanchenjunga mountain range and engulfed by scenic hills, rolling waterfalls, and meandering streams, Rimbik is a haven for trekkers and nature lovers alike.
-Homestays are the primary type of accommodation in the region, providing cozy stays and an opportunity to experience the local lifestyle firsthand.
+Homestays are the primary type of accommodation in the region, providing cosy stays and an opportunity to experience the local lifestyle firsthand.
 Rimbik offers a wonderful Himalayan experience, whether for adventure on the trekking trails or a peaceful retreat amid nature.

 Rimbik Offbeat Darjeeling